 When I was a child Christmas was pretty much my favourite time of the year.
 Shiny wrapped gifts in my near future, the possibility of endless snow days, building a snowman and having fun until your sister would throw snow in your face and the fun and games would all come to a crying end.

-But the thing that got me really jazzed was ALL the treats, and I mean a bake sale amount of treats galore.
-Shortbread cookies, Christmas cake, gingerbread houses, empire cookies….oh delicious empire goodness with two shortbread cookies filled with a sweet jam centre then covered in an icing sugar glaze with a piece of candied cherry on top.
-Seriously, I need to swallow the drool forming in my mouth at this very moment.
+But the thing that got me really jazzed was ALL the treats, and I mean a bake sale amount of treats in our kitchen.
+Shortbread cookies, Christmas cake, gingerbread houses, empire cookies….oh delicious empire goodness with your sweet jam centre covered in an icing sugar glaze.
+Seriously, I need to swallow the drool forming in my mouth.
+I’m so sexy..

-Now in 2015 the kids that receive calendars are getting some good quality shit!
+Now kids are getting some good quality shit!
 Where were my 24 truffle filled December doorways that would lead to goodies as big as my face?!
-Instead I got a little brown reindeer head mold that tasted like ass, but I still loved it, every ass filled day of brown fake chocolate treats.
+Instead I got a little brown reindeer head, but I still loved it, every ass filled day.

-As I got older, and this may come as a shock to some of you, but the idea of only eating that one specific chocolate each day – well that idea went out the window.
+But as I got older, and this may come as a shock to some of you, the idea of only eating that one specific chocolate each day – well that idea went out the window.
 I was slamming back December 4th, 5th and 6th in one go.
-What can I say, I lived on the edge.
+What can I say, I live on the edge.

 I actually think I need to start implementing more chocolate countdowns into my life, like a countdown to dinner, time for a chocolate.

 1/2 cup coconut flour